- 1 -

 - 6 -

 It became clear that the group was dead, while before that it was not believed that such a tragic outcome is possible.
 There was confirmation of the original version that the group had made a base camp and leaving there all unnecessary weight went to the ascent the summit of height 1079.
-At this time a snowstorm began and they were scattered on the slope or simply thrown into the abyss.
-At that time, it was not known that warm clothes and even shoes were still in the tent.
+At this time.
 On February 26, at 12 noon, we boarded a helicopter and were dropped off on the saddle to the right of the pass to Lozva and height 880.
 The group consisted of four hikers and two guides with dogs.
 Our task was: to split into two groups to find a suitable place for a base camp in the Lozva basin, while another group with dogs would start the survey of the site from the tent and down to Lozva.
 Leaving skis and equipment on the pass (the second group) I, Borisov, guides Moiseev and Mostovoy walked along the slope towards height 1079, on the pass (the first group) met several people from Slobtsov group who approximately indicated to us the location of the tent of Dyatlov group.
 The rest of the people of the Slobtsov group were at the ridge on the pass, and later it became apparent that finding the tent and the dead bodies of their friends

 affected them so badly, that they were completely demoralized and unable to continue working.
 Together with two people from Slobtsov team and the guides, Borisov and I combed the slope lower and to the right of the tent (if we look down) meeting on the way two Mansi and a comrade of a paramilitary type, who later turned out to be the chief of the Ivdel fire brigade.
 They told us that they found two bodies 2 km down and showed us where the tent is located.
 Going up we observed traces that were going down and belonging, as it later turned out, to the dead hikers.
 Several pairs of other tracks belonged to the participants of the search parties who were working the day before.
 There were no other tracks or objects on this site, except for a roll of film about 15 m below the tent, which rolled out from there during the preliminary inspection of the tent the day before.
 All remained undisturbed except for one backpack in which small things were gathered around the tent.
 They did not make a detailed inspection of the tent, because they explained that they were afraid to see their comrades in it.
 The tent stood sideways to the slope by the entrance to the east, the entrance was unbuttoned but piled in half with buckets, stove and backpacks, so that at first there was an impression that people tried to barricade